Quotennial/quotennial.github.io/_posts_drafts/2019-08-29-friends-analysis.md

 ![most_lines](../assets/images/friends/most_lines.png){: .align-center}

-Rachel just scrapes the top spot with 9294 lines over the entire series Ross coming in a very close second (9070), both averaging around 39-ish lines per episode.
+Rachel just edges the top spot with 9294 lines over the entire series Ross coming in a very close second (9070), both averaging around 39-ish lines per episode.
 This isn't entirely a shock, as they were both the main plot throughout 10 seasons.
 Almost inseparable are Monica and Chandler, 8403 and 8398 respectively.

 ```sql
 /*number of lines per season*/